 • Patience with progress (and with healing, if you get hurt).

 There is plenty of evidence that, when approached mindfully and with realistic expectations, yoga offers many health benefits for people of all ages.
 Also, feel free to ask for other exercise alternatives if you desire a different exercise experience.
-The key remains getting regular exercise.
+The key remains to get regular exercise.